 • prudential requirements for participation in the market

-• the Participant Compensation Fund, and
+• the Participant Compensation Fund

 Chapter 4: Power System Security